 During this call, we determine how much my fees will be per project.
 For instance, if you have three spaces; a bedroom, a bathroom, and a great room, I can tell you the bedroom will be $750.
 The bathroom is $1,000.
 The great room will likely be divided into multiple zones; a TV zone and a dining zone, for example.
 As a result, the great room will count as two spaces and the fee for that room will be $1,500.

 I told you, I’m very upfront.
 If I have concerns about your budget, I’ll mention it during this call.
 Yes, I’ll work with any budget, but I can’t furnish an entire living room for $400.
 At least, not a designed room.
 A college dorm?
 Sure.

 After our initial call, I will send you invoices for every room / space you’ve requested.
 I will also send you an email with the following information;

 Here are the specs I need from you in order to begin working on your design;

 1. Length, and width of each wall submitted in the form of a sketch with markings for existing outlets, plumbing fixtures, lighting fixtures, etc. It doesn’t need to look pretty.
 A rough sketch works just as well as the fanciest floor plans.

 2. Photos of the room, from all corners.

 3. A list of any designs aversions you or your partner may have.
 For instance, if you hate brass fixtures, please let me know.
-If the color green is your spouse's least favorite, please include that.
+If green is your spouse’s least favorite color, please include that.
 Hate animal print?
 Yep.
-I'll take that information too.
+I’ll take that information too.

-4. Photos of any existing furniture or fixtures you'd like to incorporate.
+4. Photos and measurements of any existing furniture or fixtures you’d like to incorporate.